replicatedhq/kots.io/content/kotsadm/gitops/single-app-workflows.md

     ![GitOps Action](/images/gitops-action.png)

-1. Once GitOps is set up, a new "GitOps" tab will be available on the application.
+1. When GitOps is set up, a new **GitOps** tab will be available on the application.
 This tab contains a public deploy key.
 The private key will be stored securely in the Admin Console.
-Add the deploy key to the repo, and verify that the Admin Console can connect by clicking the "Try again" button.
+Add the deploy key to the repo, and verify that the Admin Console can connect by clicking **Try again**.

     Once the Admin Console establishes a connection to the repo, the following screen will be displayed.